kougioulis/LCM-uoc/README.md

 ## Test Sets

 We additionally provide the test sets for the experimental evaluations, available via Google Drive links.
-The $f$MRI collections are available in the  `data` folder.
+The fMRI collections are available in the  `data` folder.

 ### Synthetic